deltafi/deltafi/deltafi-docs/public/docs/concepts.md

 ## Publish-Subscribe Pattern

 DeltaFi uses a publish-subscribe pattern to move DeltaFiles between different components of the system.
-Data Sources and Transform Flows can publish DeltaFiles to topics, while Transform Flows and Egress Flows can subscribe to these topics to receive DeltaFiles for processing.
+Data Sources and Transforms can publish DeltaFiles to topics, while Transforms and Data Sinks can subscribe to these topics to receive DeltaFiles for processing.

 ## Plugins